nazufel/nazufel/README.md

 My current focus is AI security from both sides.

-**Building and governing it:** At work, my team governs enterprise AI usage through a managed gateway — RBAC-controlled MCP connections, tool-call observability, and allow-listed skills.
+**Building and governing it:** At work, my team governs enterprise AI usage through a managed gateway with RBAC-controlled MCP connections, tool-call observability, and allow-listed skills.
 I recently shipped an agentic AI security bot (Python, Claude on Bedrock) that triages cloud security findings and opens remediation PRs, wrapped in a custom harness I built to enforce scoped tool access, call limits, and human escalation.
-I've also written my own MCP server to extend an LLM into an environment it couldn't natively reach.
-My working philosophy: you don't bring AI into your world — you give parts of your world to AI, in its own world.
+I've also written [my own MCP server](https://github.com/nazufel/xcode-errors-mcp) to extend an LLM into an environment it couldn't natively reach — real-time Xcode build errors and console output, exposed to Cursor over MCP.

+**My working philosophy:**
+> You don't bring AI into your world.
+You give parts of your world to AI in its own world.

 **Breaking it:** I'm taking the [AI Red Teamer](https://academy.hackthebox.com/path/preview/ai-red-teamer) path on Hack The Box and run security assessments against local OSS models like jailbreaking,